-Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 4.1 Landlords must have a person or team assigned to take responsibility for complaint handling, including liaison with the Ombudsman and ensuring complaints are reported to the governing body (or equivalent).
+Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation provision 103/10

+4.1 Landlords must have a person or team assigned to take responsibility for complaint handling, including liaison with the Ombudsman and ensuring complaints are reported to the governing body (or equivalent).
 This Code will refer to that person or team as the 'complaints officer'.
 This role may be in addition to other duties.
 Yes The Customer Insight Team led by the Customer Insight and Engagement Manager is the 'complaints officer' The Customer Insight Team's sole focus is on dealing with complaints, HO investigations and MP enquiries.
 4.2 The complaints officer must have access to staff at all levels to facilitate the prompt resolution of complaints.
 They must also have the authority and autonomy to act to resolve disputes promptly and fairly.
 Yes The team has access to colleagues at all levels including specialists and Service Directors to resolve issues fairly and as quickly as possible.
 Assistant Directors and/or Directors review Stage 2 letters before they are sent to the customer to make sure that we can take all reasonable actions to resolve the complaint quickly and fairly.
 The relevant Service Area Directors see all Stage 2 letters before they are issued, to ensure we are taking all appropriate actions to resolve a customer's complaint.
 4.3 Landlords are expected to prioritise complaint handling and a culture of learning from complaints.
 All relevant staff must be suitably trained in the importance of complaint handling.
-It is important that complaints are seen as a core service and must be resourced to handle complaints effectively Yes The team has been restructured with additional roles being introduced of a new Senior Insight Advisor and two new Case Officers.
-The Insight Team recently completed a programme of HQN training to ensure that professional standards are met.
+It is important that complaints are seen as a core service and must be resourced to handle complaints effectively Yes Last year, the Customer Insight Team was restructured with additional roles being introduced.
+The Team have continued to received training throughout the year and are required to complete the HO E:learning courses as part of their ongoing learning and development.
+Improvements in the complaint handling timescales this year demonstrates that the team are performing well